Time-dependent THMC properties and microstructural evolution of damaged rocks in excavation damage zone

 A novel directional damage theory to better capture microcrack induced anisotropy in host rocks

 Yunping Xi, Ph.D., CUBoulder

 Pania Newell, Ph.D., University of Utah

 Sisodiya, M., Zhang, Y. (2021) A rate-dependent directional damage theory for brittle rocks considering the kinetics of microcrack growth.
 Rock Mechanics and Rock Engineering, published online, DOI: 10.1007/s00603-021-02577-x.

 Zhou, X., Liu, S., Zhang, Y. (2021) Permeability Evolution of Fractured Sorptive Geomaterials: A Theoretical Study on Coalbed Methane Reservoir.
 Rock Mechanics and Rock Engineering 54(7), 3507-3525.
 DOI: 10.1007/s00603-021-02404-3.

-Sisodiya, M., Zhang, Y. (2020) A directional microcrack damage theory for brittle solids based on continuous hyperplasticity.
-International Journal of Damage Mechanics, under review.
+Sisodiya, M., Zhang, Y. (2022) A directional microcrack damage theory for brittle solids based on continuous hyperplasticity.
+International Journal of Damage Mechanics, accepted.

 Sisodiya, M., Zhang, Y. (2021) A directional micro-crack damage theory for rate-dependent deformation and failure of brittle rocks.
 In 55th US Rock Mechanics/Geomechanics Symposium, Houston, TX (Virtual).